ViktorQvarfordt/viktorqvarfordt.github.io/mdnotes/c.md

 *SSE*?

-`xmmintrin.h` and other "intrinsic" functions.. what..?
+`xmmintrin.h` and other "intrinsic" functions..